shihyuho/homebrew-tap/tapper/README.md

-# fisher
+# tapper

-Fisher is a bot automatic release new Fish-Food
+Tapper is a bot automatic upgrade homebrew Formual